lad-sapienza/sCMS/README.md

 ### 3. Pages with dynamic content:

-Scms provides you a full arrangement of features for building pages integrating static content (text, images, links) with dynamic data (accessed by an Ajax call) taken from a relational database.
+s:CMS provides you a full arrangement of features for building pages integrating static content (text, images, links) with dynamic data (accessed by an Ajax call) taken from a relational database.
 The system is optimized for online databases managed by Directus, but local access can also be used.

 #### 3.1.
 Maps

-Scms gives you the chance to build a web-GIS map composed by the juxtaposition of Raster and Vector layers.
+s:CMS gives you the chance to build a web-GIS map composed by the juxtaposition of Raster and Vector layers.
 Various tools are provided for helping customize both the graphical rendering of the wrapper and the visualization of the content.

 For the RASTER bases, a simplified access to the most common providers of satellite imagery and digital maps is provided by default, with the possibility to extend the selection to custom maps.
 Tools are also provided for full customization of vector layers, from data filtering to icon customization.
 For more complex projects, a layer selector is provided to allow users a cleaner data visualization.